ThrowTheSwitch/Ceedling/README.md

     ceedling new YourNewProjectName

-This will install all of Unity, CMock, and Ceedling into a new folder named YourNewProjectName.
-It will also create a simple directory structure for you with src and test folders.
+This will install all of Unity, CMock, and Ceedling into a new folder named `YourNewProjectName`.
+It will also create a simple directory structure for you with `src` and `test` folders.
 SCORE!
-It also creates a sample project.yml file that you can tweak to your own needs.
+It also creates a sample `project.yml` file that you can tweak to your own needs.

-It'll also include documentation for all of these tools, unless you specify --nodocs at when you issue the command above... then it skips that step for you.
+It'll also include documentation for all of these tools, unless you specify `--nodocs` at when you issue the command above... then it skips that step for you.

 Using Ceedling from a Ruby Gem